WGRB: WGES

+Move to 1390 AM

-Gene T. Dyer purchased interest in the station in 1930, and in 1937 its studios were moved to 2400 W. Madison Street, where co-owned WSBC was located.
-In March 1941, WGES moved to 1390 kHz as a result of the North American Regional Broadcasting Agreement and the following year its power was increased from 500 watts to 5,000 watts, moving its transmitter location from the roof of the Guyon Hotel to 86th and Kedzie in Chicago.
+In March 1941, WGES moved to 1390 kHz as a result of the North American Regional Broadcasting Agreement (NARBA) and the following year its power was increased from 500 watts to 5,000 watts, moving its transmitter location from the roof of the Guyon Hotel to 86th and Kedzie in Chicago.
 In 1944 the FCC ruled that radio station owners could only own one AM and FM station per market.
 Gene Dyer sold WGES to his brother, Dr. John Dyer and associates.
 WGES's studios were moved from 2400 West Madison to 2708 West Washington Boulevard.

 In 1945, Al Benson began hosting a Sunday evening program on WGES, using his real name Arthur Leaner.
 The program featured a sermon delivered by Leaner, a pastor, and gospel music.
 After the station told Leaner he could not sell advertising on his religious program, he began hosting a secular show as "Al Benson", playing blues, jazz, and R&B. Over the years, more hours of African-American programming were added, with the addition of disk jockeys Richard Stamz, Ric Riccardo, Sam Evans, Herb Kent, Franklyn McCarthy, and Sid McCoy.
 WGES's foreign language programming was cut back to only four hours a day.

-The McLendon years

 WYNR

 In 1962, the station was sold to Gordon McLendon for $1 million, plus an additional $1 million for a non-compete agreement.
 McLendon eliminated all foreign language programming in favor of an all-black format.
 There were complaints to the United States Federal Communications Commission that the station had eliminated foreign-language programming.
 The FCC held a hearing to investigate the complaints at which some politicians testified.

 The callsign changed to WYNR on September 1, 1962.
 The station was branded "Winner".
 Announcers included Big John Evans, Dick Kemp (The Wild Child), Luckey Cordell, Bruce Brown, Floyd Brown, and Yvonne Daniels.
 In 1963, the station's studios were moved to its transmitter site at 86th and Kedzie.

 WNUS

 On September 3, 1964, the station adopted an all-news format with the new call letters WNUS.
 In 1965, McLendon bought WFMQ (107.5 FM), changed its call sign to WNUS-FM and began to simulcast the all news format on the FM frequency.

 In 1968, the station adopted a beautiful music format.
 In 1967, the station's studios were moved to Chicago's River North neighborhood.